miguelrferreiraf/wine-quality-neural-networks-regression/README.md

 Who doesn't like a good wine, isn't it?
 Me, I don't drink acohol 😬😑.
 What a douche!
 But someone has to remember the bar story in the other day!
 But guess what: even machine learning algorithms like wine.

 This project has incredible approaches about data analysis in machine learning technologies.
-It was one of the funniest to code I've ever wrote.
+It was one of the funniest to code I've ever wrote. **It consists in a a neural network for linear regression that can preditcs wine quality through chemical analysis of the wine**.
 Let's check it out.

 ### EDA (Exploratory Data Analysis) 📊📉